 Before starting the engine, fill the crankcase to the proper level with a good quality oil.
 The recommended grade oil and quantity of oil required is listed in the engine operator's manual and under the service tab in this manual.
 This unit was shipped with most of the oil removed.
-The engine normally holds 1.4 to 1.5 quarts of oil.
-Since there is some trapped in the engine, when filling the crankcase the first time, use the dipstick ('A' in following image) to ensure that you do not over fill the crankcase.
-The full oil level mark on the dipstick is depicted in the following image as 'B'.
+The engine normally holds 57 to 58 ounces (1.78 to 1.81 quarts) of oil.
+Since there is some trapped in the engine, when filling the crankcase the first time, use the dipstick to ensure that you do not over fill the crankcase.
+The full oil level mark on the dipstick is depicted in the following image.

 Oil is added to the engine by removing the oil cap and adding oil at this point.
-After filling the crankcase to the proper level, be sure you properly tighten the oil fill cap ('C').
+After filling the crankcase to the proper level, be sure you properly tighten the oil fill cap.
 NOTE: This engine generator must be on a level surface before you check or add oil to the system.